top of page

 2. Provide a place where information from many disciplines can be shared.

-3. Link underrepresented investigators in health sciences with established investigators.
+3. Link new investigators in health sciences with established investigators.

 4. Create proposals for spending and earmarking.